A domain-specific language and matrix-free stencil code for investigating electronic properties of Dirac and topological materials: Introduction and related work

 \pvsctm\ is a highly parallel, vectorized \GHcomm{(matrix-free)} stencil code for investigating the properties of two-dimensional (2D) graphene and graphene-nanoribbons (GNRs), three-dimensional (3D) topological insulators as well as Weyl semimetals, including also disorder effects, by using modern numerical methods based on matrix polynomials.
 Due to the complexity of the problem, a considerable amount of computation is required.
 Thus, one of the design goals of \pvsctm\ was to build highly parallel software that supports the architectural features of modern computer systems, notably SIMD (Single Instruction Multiple Data) parallelism, shared-memory thread parallelism, and massively parallel, distributed-memory parallelism.
 On the compute node level, the development process was guided by performance models to ensure that the relevant bottleneck is saturated.
 The major methodological advantage compared to existing software packages for similar purposes is that all matrix operations are performed without an explicitly stored matrix, thereby greatly reducing the pressure on the memory interface and opening possibilities for advanced optimizations developed for stencil-type algorithms.

 In order to ease the burden on users and still provide the flexibility to adapt the code to different physical setups, a domain-specific language (DSL) was developed that allows for a formulation of the problem without any reference to a specific implementation, let alone optimization.
 The actual code is generated automatically, including parallelization and blocking optimizations.
-Although several stencil DSLs have been developed (see, e.g., \cite{Pochoir,Snowflake,Exaslang}), some even with specific application fields in mind such as in \cite{Halide}, there is to date no domain-specific approach to generating efficient stencil code for algorithms describing the specific quantum systems mentioned above from a high-level representation.
-Since optimal blocking factors are calculated automatically from machine properties, performance tuning (automatically or manually) on the generated code or within the code generation phase is not required.
+Although several stencil DSLs have been developed (see, e.g., \cite{Pochoir,Snowflake,Exaslang}), some even with specific application fields in mind such as in \cite{Halide}, there is to date no domain-specific approach to generating efficient stencil code for algorithms describing the specific quantum systems mentioned above from a high-level representation. \gh{Optimal blocking factors and other optimization strategies are traditionally determined using auto-tuning, which was extensively analyzed in the past by, e.g., \cite{Datta:2008,Datta:2009,Kamil:2010,Basu:2013}.
+Here we calculate optimal blocking factors automatically from machine properties, which makes performance tuning (automatically or manually) on the generated code or within the code generation phase obsolete.
+The touchstone for performance optimality is whether the spMVM loop can achieve minimal code balance and still utilize a large fraction of the memory bandwidth.
+In all application cases investigated so far, this was not observed as a restriction or disadvantage}.

+\gh{Temporal blocking strategies have been a subject of intense research over the last two decades (\cite{Wonnacott:2000,Bandishti6468470,Girih2017}).
+They perform multiple stencil sweeps of in-cache tiles in order to (ideally) decouple from the main memory bottleneck.
+In unmodified form, these approaches are unsuitable for the applications covered here because spMVM is only a part (albeit an important one) of the whole algorithm.
+However, blocking optimizations do exist for, e.g., filter diagonalization methods, and can have a similar effect as temporal blocking for pure stencil codes, as shown by \cite{Kreutzer:2015,Kreutzer:2018}}.

 This report gives an overview of the physical motivation and describes in detail the implementation of the framework, including the DSL.
 Performance models are developed to confirm the optimal resource utilization on the chip level and assess the potential of code optimizations, such as spatial blocking and on-the-fly random number generation.
 Performance comparisons on the node and the highly parallel level with matrix-bound techniques (using the GHOST library) show the benefit of a matrix-free formulation.
 The code is freely available for download at \url{http://tiny.cc/PVSC-DTM}\@.